Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Tallahassee Grand Theft Lawyer

-If you have been charged with a grand theft offense in Tallahassee or the surrounding area, the Grand Theft defense attorneys at Pumphrey Law Firm will stand up for your rights and help you fight the charges.
-Our legal team will review every aspect of your case, checking for every misstep or hole in the prosecution’s case to get your charges reduced or dismissed.
+If you have been charged with a grand theft offense in Tallahassee or the surrounding area, the Grand Theft defense attorneys at Pumphrey Law Firm will stand up for your rights and help you clear your name.
+Our legal team will review every aspect of your case, checking for any misstep or hole in the prosecution’s case.
+Our goal is to get your charges reduced or dismissed.
 Call (850) 681-7777 today to schedule a free consultation.

 Pumphrey Law Firm is proud to represent clients throughout the Florida Panhandle, including Tallahassee, Fort Walton Beach, DeFuniak Springs, Panama City, Madison, Vernon, Mayo, or any other nearby location.